How can I make a request for flexible working?

 Your employment contract will also change to include your new terms and conditions.
 This should be done as soon as possible but no later than 28 days after the request was approved.

-You should also be notified if your school rejects the application for flexible working.
+You should also be notified if your school rejects the application.
 Schools can reject an application for any of the following reasons:

 - Extra costs that will damage the school finances